Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Old Biscuit Mall

 We left the gardens starving, and when browsing Google Maps (I love it!!!)
 I saw that a place called the Old Biscuit Mill had several well-reviewed restaurants, so we headed there.
-We had no idea what to expect, and it turned out to be a wonderful surprise — I love leaving room for these unplanned moments during a trip; they make everything more enjoyable.
+We had no idea what to expect, and it turned out to be a wonderful surprise — I love leaving room for these unplanned moments on a trip, they’re what make it.

 Camps Bay Beach

-It was already mid-afternoon when we arrived at Camps Bay Beach, one of Cape Town’s most iconic beaches, with the impressive Twelve Apostles mountains as a backdrop.
+It was already mid-afternoon when we arrived at Camps Bay Beach, one of Cape Town’s most iconic beaches, with the dramatic Twelve Apostles mountains as a backdrop.

-The water is a bit cold, but the kids didn’t care; they just wanted to play in the sand and take a quick dip.
-I made a point of spending a good amount of time there so I could say that our trip to South Africa was complete — it even included the beach!
+The water is on the cold side, but the kids didn’t care; they just wanted to play in the sand and take a quick dip.
+I made a point of lingering there so I could say that our trip to South Africa was complete — it even included the beach!

-Even if you don’t feel like swimming or playing in the sand, Camps Bay is very pleasant, with a promenade full of bars, restaurants, and upscale hotels, plus one of the best places to watch the sunset.
-After the kids had enough of the sand, we cleaned up quickly and went to a delicious Japanese restaurant, Codfather, definitely worth a visit.
+Even if you’re not up for swimming or playing in the sand, Camps Bay is a delight, with a promenade full of bars, restaurants, and upscale hotels, and one of the best spots in the city to watch the sunset.
+Once the kids had their fill of the sand, we cleaned up and headed to Codfather, a Japanese restaurant that’s absolutely worth a visit.

 Day 4: Two Oceans Aquarium and Robben Island